Simon Birch

 Simon Birch is a 1998 American comedy-drama film loosely based on the 1989 novel A Prayer for Owen Meany by John Irving and written for the screen and directed by Mark Steven Johnson in his directorial debut.
 The film stars Ian Michael Smith, Joseph Mazzello, Jim Carrey, Ashley Judd, and Oliver Platt.
 It omitted much of the latter half of the novel and altered the ending.

 The film does not share the book's title at Irving's request; he did not believe that his novel could successfully be made into a film.
 The name "Simon Birch" was suggested by him to replace that of Owen Meany.
 The opening credits of the film state that it was "suggested by" Irving's novel.
 The main plot centers on 12-year-old Joe Wenteworth and his best friend Simon Birch, who was born with dwarfism.
+The film received negative reviews from critics and was a box office bomb that grossed only $18.3 million against a budget of $20 million.

 Plot

-On an autumn morning, an adult Joe Wenteworth visits the grave of his childhood friend Simon Birch and narrates Simon's story as the film transitions to the 1960s.

-In 1952, Simon is the smallest newborn in the history of Gravestown.
-As a kid, he loves baseball even though he almost never gets to play during Little League, and when he does, it’s only to get a walk from his abnormally small strike zone.
-Joe's mother, Rebecca Wenteworth, got pregnant when she was in high school.
-The only fact anyone knows about Joe's parentage is that Rebecca met his father on a train.
-Her refusal to reveal the identity of the father has made Joe a subject of rumors and gossip.
-Simon is obsessed with how long he can hold his breath underwater, always trying to improve this ability.
+An adult Joe Wenteworth visits the grave of his late friend, Simon Birch.
+He narrates over as the film transitions to their childhood.
+Simon is the smallest child in the history of Gravestown.
+His callous parents show little to no concern for his wellbeing.
+He loves baseball even though he almost never gets to play during Little League, and when he does, it's only to get a walk due to his abnormally small strike zone.
+Joe's mother, Rebecca, got pregnant with Joe while she was on a train.
+Her refusal to reveal the identity of the father has resulted in Joe's reputation as the town's love child.